 - Actual damages.

-If your loved one died in a car accident but you are not sure how to prove one or more of the above elements, contact Laborde Earles Law Firm for quality legal guidance.
+If your loved one died in a car accident but you are not sure how to prove one or more of the above elements, contact Laborde Earles Injury Lawyers for quality legal guidance.
 Call 800-522-6733 to schedule a free case evaluation with an injury lawyer in Lafayette.